petitkiwi/BikeSeller_Database/README.md

 * Management of orders
 * Stock management, knowledge at any time of the stock of parts and bikes

-The database also offers other features:
+The database manager also offers other features:
 * For each order, check that the stock allows a delivery in time or make an estimate of the delivery according to the constraints of all spare parts
 * Overview of stocks by part, by supplier, by bike, by bike category, brand...
 Make sure to be as exhaustive as possible